-In this research, 2021 men (989 non-smokers and 1032 smokers) of varying ages were tested and interviewed in regards to testosterone and lifestyle.
-What researchers found was that the levels of total testosterone and free testosterone were higher among the smoking men.
+In this research, 2021 men (989 nonsmokers and 1,032 smokers) of varying ages were tested and interviewed in regards to testosterone and lifestyle.
+What researchers found was the levels of total testosterone and free testosterone were higher among the smoking men.
 In fact, both the levels of total testosterone and free testosterone were found to be inversely correlated to the amount of tobacco exposure.
-After all was calculated and the study continued, it was concluded that smoking can cause acute increase in testosterone levels, but can decrease testosterone if used chronically in long-term smoking.
-They also found that, interestingly enough, the amount of SHBG in the body did not differ between smokers and non-smokers.
+After all was calculated and the study continued, it was concluded that smoking can cause acute increase in testosterone levels, but can decrease testosterone if used chronically as a result of long-term smoking.
+They also found that, interestingly enough, the amount of SHBG in the body did not differ between smokers and nonsmokers.

-Looking at a study in the reverse direction, in this study, 71 men were asked to quit smoking.
-After a few months, some men had an increase in testosterone but as time went on the levels evened out again.
+Looking in the reverse direction, in another study, 71 men were asked to quit smoking.
+After a few months, some men had an increase in testosterone, but as time went on, the levels evened out again.
 The study concluded that smoking has no significant effect on testosterone levels.

 This will come as relieving news to smoking men.
-While they choose to brave all the health risks of smoking they are currently aware of, they can sleep easy knowing that it should not have any adverse effects on testosterone.
+While they choose to brave all the health risks of smoking of which they are currently aware, they can sleep easy knowing that it should not have any adverse effects on testosterone.

 Dipping and Other Types of Smokeless Tobacco

 This, to me, seems like a more unstudied realm of testosterone relationships.
 The only thing I have found through researching the direct relationship between dipping and testosterone is that dipping causes a decrease in testosterone levels.
 This admittedly has no hard evidence behind it that I could find.

 But let me make an assertion as to why dipping can decrease your testosterone and smoking would not.
 Dipping is worse for your testosterone levels than smoking for two reasons: